Policy & Process Advisor Contact Information

 - Take responsibility for violating the Code of Conduct

 - Request a formal Hearing (request must be approved by Student Conduct)

-- If a Hearing Request is approved, the student will receive information on How to Prepare for a University Hearing along with a letter detailing the date, time and location of the hearing.
+- If a Hearing Request is approved, the student will receive information on Hearing Process Overview and Pointers along with a letter detailing the date, time and location of the hearing.

 - Following a Conduct Meeting or Hearing, the student will receive an Outcome Letter

 from the Hearing Officer detailing the outcome of the case and any applicable sanctions.

 This letter will be e-mailed to the student's WCU e-mail account.